 Right Amount of Quirky

-Lastly on why a walk through Tallinn’s old town is one of my favourites is the oddities found within it.
+Lastly on why a walk through Tallinn’s old town is one of my favorites is the oddities found within it.
 Throughout my day I randomly stumbled on street art that seamlessly blended in with its surroundings.

 Also on my walk through Tallinn’s old town I came across a few unique museums that made for a fun and interesting day.
 First, while inside Maiden’s Tower I learned about Estonia’s candy and chocolate history.
 This exhibit in the towers basement included vintage wrappers an odd shaped sweets through the years.